 The heart garland is a Dollar Store find.
-The clothespins were simply spray painted with one coat of red paint.
+The clothespins were simply spray painted with one coat of red paint for a fun touch.